-- To tow a header for transporting with a M105 Self Propelled Windrower, the header must be equipped with the appropriate equipment to comply with all local regulations. - Before each towing trip, a pre-trip inspection must be conducted to verify that all signal lighting and safety equipment is installed and functioning properly. - Do not connect any towed implement except for: - 30 35 FT D-Series headers equipped with slow-speed transport package or, - Header transport trailers for 20 25 FT D-Series headers. - Tongue weight must not exceed 500 lbs. - Do not exceed the specified Combined Gross Vehicle Weight (CGVW).
+- To tow a header for transporting with a M105 Self Propelled Windrower, the header must be equipped with the appropriate equipment to comply with all local regulations. - Before each towing trip, a pre-trip inspection must be conducted to verify that all signal lighting and safety equipment is installed and functioning properly. - Do not connect any towed implement except for: - 30 35 FT D-Series headers equipped with slow-speed transport package or, - Header transport trailers for 20 -25 FT D-Series headers. - Tongue weight must not exceed 500 lbs. - Do not exceed the specified Combined Gross Vehicle Weight (CGVW).

-• To prevent machine damage and/or loss of control, it is essential that the machine be equipped such that weights are within the following limits:
+To prevent machine damage and/or loss of control, it is essential that the machine be equipped such that weights are within the following limits:

 LB KG MAX GVW (includes mounted implements).
 17,750 8,050 MAX CGVW (includes towed and mounted implements).
-20,200 9,160 WEIGHT "A" ON 7,390 4,150 MAX WEIGHT "B" ON BOTH CASTER TIRES.
+20,200 9,160 WEIGHT "A" ON BOTH MAXIMUM 16,300 7,390 DRIVE WHEELS.
+MINIMUM 9,150 4,150 MAX WEIGHT "B" ON BOTH CASTER TIRES.
 3,550 1,610 a.
-Set header on the ground ("field position").
+Set header on the ground.

-6.3.8.2.1 From Field to Transport Mode
+6.3.7.2.1 From Field to Transport Mode